Covid-19 safety policy

 To make it as easy for you as possible for you to keep healthy during lockdown, all existing credits can be transferred to your online classes without delay.

-We look forward to navigating you through this latest challenge to our physical and mental health and want you to know we are here to support you in whatever way we can.
+We look forward to navigating you through all the changes ahead as lockdown restrictions ease and to support you in whatever way we can.

 Some important notes about coming to our centres: